janis-commerce/metrics/README.md

 ## Errors

-The errors are informed with a `LogError`.
+The errors are informed with a `MetricError`.
 This object has a code that can be useful for a correct error handling.
 The codes are the following: